Lovekin service domestic gas boilers, gas fires and warm air heaters and we install and repair boilers and central heating systems.

-We offer timed appointments, with an arrival time slot of up to an hour, and if we’re running late we’ll always try to ring you.
+We offer timed appointments and if we’re running late we’ll always try to ring you.

-If you need a quote for gas boiler replacement or a new boiler installation we’ll be happy to come to see you, talk through what you need, and provide you with a quotation.
-You can follow the link to the gas boiler installation page which contains more about installation and a list of the areas in which we’re happy to carry out gas central heating installation work.
+You can follow the link to the gas boiler installation page for more about installation and a list of the areas in which we’re happy to carry out gas central heating installation work.
 We also install radiators, heating controls and full central heating systems.

 Click on a picture for more about us

-We are, of course, Gas Safe Registered as a company and also as individual gas engineers.
+We are Gas Safe Registered as a company and as individual gas service and installation engineers.

 You’ll come across lots of terms on this site (and in the domestic gas industry generally) which can be confusing so we’ll try to define what some of them mean: